wenqiglantz/theater-service-dapr/README.md

 # Theater Service

-###  Theater Service is mainly intended to consume TheaterCreatedEvent published by a provider.
-In addition, it also provides endpoints to create/get/get history of a theater.
+###  This demo app, Theater Service, consumes TheaterCreatedEvent published by a provider.
+It also provides endpoints to create/get/get history of a theater.
 A newly created theater will be in PENDING status, when a TheaterCreatedEvent is consumed, it updates the theater status to CREATED, and keeps a log of its history.

 * **A. Prerequisites**